OrganAssist Version 3.2

 Run OrganAssist and configure the MIDI Input to be the IAC driver on the right in the Helper Program.
 Configure the MIDI Output from OrganAssist to connect to the Input in Hauptwerk – in this example No 1

 It is important that, before you configure OrganAssist, you test that the equipment you are using is working correctly.
-On the PC Midi Setup screen is a Record button.
-Press this button to try setting some stops and recording a few notes and then click on Stop and then click Playback.
+On the PC Midi Setup window is a Record button.
+Press this button to try setting some stops and recording a few notes and then click on Stop and then click Play.

 This recorder bypasses ALL logic in OrganAssist and only plays back exactly the MIDI data it receives.